ManuelePasini/slides-markdown/slides/digital_twins.md

 - Specialization of a Log-Structured Merge Tree
 - Stores each series data in a columnar format
 - To improve efficiency, the storage engine only stores differences (or deltas) between values in a series.
+- <b>Series</b>: A group of points with the same measurement, tag keys, and tag values.

 ![InfluxDB TSM organization](https://github.com/ManuelePasini/slides-markdown/blob/master/slides/images/dt/influx_db/data_model.png?raw=true)